Shinkai Karokhail

 Shinkai Zahine Karokhail (شينکۍ ذهين کړوخېل) is an Afghan politician and rights activist, focusing mainly on the political representation of women and the protection of vulnerable children.
-She was the Afghan ambassador to Canada.
+She was the Afghan ambassador to Canada and served in the Afghan Parliament for 16 years.

 Early life

-Mrs Karokhail was born to Pashtun parents in Kabul, Afghanistan, where she attended the Medical College of the Kabul University and graduated with a medical degree.
+Karokhail was born to Pashtun parents in Kabul, Afghanistan, where she attended the Medical College of the Kabul University and graduated with a medical degree.
 Similarly, apart from medicine studying political science, she holds a diploma in English from the National Institute of Modern Languages of Islamabad, Pakistan.
-She speaks, Persian, Pashto, Urdu and English.
+She speaks Persian, Pashto, Urdu and English.